Find Affordable College Courses

 8 Yearly Graduations

-University of Central Florida is the 16th most popular school in the nation for students seeking a graduate certificate in English language and literature.
+University of Central Florida comes in at #16 on our list of the most popular colleges offering graduate certificates in english language & literature.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 8 people received their graduate certificate in English language and literature from UCF.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 88% were women.
+During the most recent year for which we have data, 8 people received their graduate certificate in english language & literature from UCF.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 83% were women.

 8 Yearly Graduations